What Is Moon Milk and How Can I Make It?

 Do I HAVE to use Ashwagandha when making it?

 Nope!
 Definitely not.

 It’s a powerful adaptogen, however, which is wonderful for aiding relaxation but it doesn’t taste too good.
 Some of my friends swear they can taste it even after natural sweeteners have been mixed in.
 Personally, I use it now and again and I don’t ever notice the taste at all.
-I haven’t included it in my beginner recipe above because I know how strongly some people dislike it (like my friends, ha!).

 If you do leave it out when making some, maybe think about replacing it with another adaptogen.
 There’s a list of them here.